Roses Match: Bowling feats

 There have been many outstanding bowling performances in Roses Matches, not least Jack Iddon's 9 for 42 for Lancashire in 1937 while the brilliant Yorkshire left arm spinner Johnny Wardle took 9 for 25 on a rain-affected pitch at Old Trafford in 1954.
 Fred Trueman made his debut in the 1949 game while his longtime England partner, Lancashire legend Brian Statham, made a big impact aged just 20 in his first Roses match in August 1950, when he shocked a packed Old Trafford crowd by falling flat on his face at the start of his opening spell.
 He picked himself up, dusted himself down and later that over ripped out Frank Lowson's middle stump.
 He soon dismissed Ted Lester and Willie Watson for 2 more ducks and Wisden said his bowling "bordered on the sensational".

 Not to be outdone Fred Trueman was always keen to entertain the crowds, even during one of the slower passages of play.
 On one occasion, before a packed Old Trafford Roses crowd, he was returning the ball with his party piece left-handed throw from deep mid-wicket when he slipped and fired the ball high over the startled wicket keeper to the third-man boundary.
 Renowned for his mastery of seam and swing, and ebullient self-confidence, he was once asked by a straight faced Richard Hutton if he'd ever bowled a straight ball.
 Fred didn't miss a beat "Aye, I did.
 It went straight through Peter Marner [of Lancashire] like a streak o'piss and flattened all three."

-In the 2021 version of the Roses Battle hosted at Emirates Old Trafford Lancashire bowled Yorkshire all out for 159 with big efforts from Tom Bailey, Danny Lamb, and Matt Parkinson.
+In the 2021 version of the Roses Battle hosted at Emirates Old Trafford Lancashire bowled Yorkshire all out for 159 with efforts from Tom Bailey, Danny Lamb, and Matt Parkinson.
 After going 509/9(dec) in the middle innings Lancs were going for the innings defeat.
-Matt Parkinson bowled incredibly; he bowled 41.2 overs, had 17 maidens, an economy of 1.47, and took 3 wickets!
-Not to be outdone Saqib Mahmood showed his absolute class as well in the second inning, he bowled 26 overs, had nine maidens, had an economy of 1.80, and took 5 wickets.
-Tom Bailey needs recognition as well bowling 19 overs with an economy of 1.57, 11 maidens, and snagged a wicket of his own.
-This bowling performance between the two innings will live long in the minds of fans of the Red Rose as it was truly inspirational.
+Matt Parkinson bowled 41.2 overs, had 17 maidens, an economy of 1.47, and took 3 wickets.
+Saqib Mahmood bowled 26 overs, had nine maidens, had an economy of 1.80, and took 5 wickets.
+Tom Bailey bowled 19 overs with an economy of 1.57, 11 maidens, and snagged a wicket of his own.
+This bowling performance between the two innings will live long in the minds of fans of the Red Rose as it was inspirational.
 It helped Lancs notch their first County Cup win at E.O.T. against their rivals in a decade.